great-expectations/great_expectations/docs/terms/metric.md

 <ValidateHeader/>

-Checkpoints Validate data by running the Expectations in one or more Expectation Suite.
+<TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> Validate data by running the Expectations in one or more <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" />.
 In the process, Metrics will be generated.
-These Metrics will be passed to the Actions in the Checkpoint's `action_list` as part of the Validation Results for the Expectations, and will be stored in a Metric Store if the `StoreMetricsAction` is one of the Actions in the Checkpoint's `action_list`.
+These Metrics will be passed to the Actions in the Checkpoint's `action_list` as part of the <TechnicalTag relative="../" tag="validation_result" text="Validation Results" /> for the Expectations, and will be stored in a <TechnicalTag relative="../" tag="metric_store" text="Metric Store" /> if the `StoreMetricsAction` is one of the <TechnicalTag relative="../" tag="action" text="Actions" /> in the Checkpoint's `action_list`.

 ## Features